rcalsaverini/blog-old/content/blog/2021-07-03-neural-nets-for-symbolic-optimization.md

 ### Problems and conclusions

 That's a nice story, but is it actually possible to do?
 That's a great question.
+I have no idea.
 I tried attacking the regex problem with this idea before and I hit several brick walls (that mainly stem from my lack of knowledge in symbolic computation since my focus is 100% in ML and not in Computer Science in general).

-The first one is how to define the parametric family of encoders $E(\theta, e)$.
+The first difficulty is how to define the parametric family of encoders $E(\theta, e)$.
 Those functions must take values in the set of possible expressions $\mathrm{Exp}_G$ (the set of all regular expressions in our toy example).
 We could work with a string representation of the expression and use whatever fancy architecture kids are using for processing strings nowadays.
 But it would be nice to be able to feed the Abstract Syntax Tree (AST) of the expression and process this.
 I wonder if that would add significant amounts of inductive bias about the problem and help the model to learn.
 I tried using TreeLSTMs[^treelstm] for this problem the past and the result was interesting.
+So I think this part is really feasible.

-The parametric family of decoders $D(\theta_D, \mathbf{x})$ is even worse.
+The parametric family of decoders $D(\theta_D, \mathbf{x})$ is a much worse problem though.
 Those functions have to produce syntatically correct expressions in order for the optimization to make sense.
 Using simple string generation neural nets to produce a string representation of the expression will probably not garantee syntatically valid expressions for every latent vector we input.
 One possibility is to build it as a generative process that produces valid ASTs recursively.
 That can work but on my past tries I had a lot of trouble with performance.

 Also randomly generating trees is not easy and naive processes tend to produce trees with a very heavily tailed depth distribution.
+In my experiments frequently my decode would generate mostly very shallow ASTs but every once in a while it would generate a monstrously deep AST.
+Manually clipping the maximum depth didn't work very well for me, but I might have done something dumb.

 So, I didn't reach the point where I could test if this idea would work at all, but that looks like a promising idea for someone with actual time to test it.